 The course has been designed to present the most up-to-date scientific information, guidelines, and practical tips for MROs.
 Through a highly interactive mix of lectures and panel discussions, participants will have an opportunity to interact with experts in the field.

 At the conclusion of the conference, participants should be able to:

-- Identify the relevance of workplace drug testing to the larger issues of addiction and relapse in the workplace.
+* Identify the relevance of forensic drug testing to the larger issues of addiction and relapse in the workplace and beyond.

-- Discuss management of actual cases and learn how to respond to common questions from donors and employers.
+* Discuss management of actual cases and learn how to respond to common questions from donors, employers, patients, and caregivers.

-- Discuss the latest on point of collection testing and on the testing of hair, oral fluids, and sweat.
+* Discuss the latest information about point of collection testing and the testing of hair, oral fluids, and sweat.